pyslm.analysis Package

 Iterator(models, layers)

-Basic Iterator which parses through both Layer and LayerGeometry groups and incrementally goes through the geometry based on time values generated in conjunction with the associated Model.
+Basic Iterator which parses through both a list of Layer and LayerGeometry groups and incrementally goes through the geometry based on time values generated in conjunction with the associated Model.

 LaserState()